giorgiop94/digital-garden/_notes/Book - Eros - Plato.md

 ‘Certainly Love is love of something’.
 200a
 ‘Well then, keep this138 in your mind, remembering what it is that Love is love of’, said Socrates, ‘and for now tell me this: does Love desire139 that thing which he is love of, or not?’
 ‘Certainly he desires it’.
 ‘And does he desire and love it when he has in his possession that thing which he desires and loves, or when he does not have it?’
 ‘Probably when he does not have it’, said Agathon

 ‘Now, instead of saying ‘‘probably’’ ’, said Socrates, ‘consider whether it isn’t necessarily true that that which desires, desires what it lacks, or, put another way, there is no desire if there is no lack.
-That 200b seems to me, Agathon, an inescapable conclusion.
+That seems to me, Agathon, an inescapable conclusion.
 What do you think?’
 It seems so to me too’.
 ‘Very good.
-So, would a man who was tall wish140 to be tall, or a man who was strong wish to be strong?’
+So, would a man who was tall wish to be tall, or a man who was strong wish to be strong?’
 ‘From what has just been agreed that is impossible’.
 ‘Exactly, because someone who has these attributes would not be lacking in them’

 ### Love as Daimon